vimaltiwari2612/PasswordGenerator/README.md

     /*
     * actual algorithm to generate password
     *  @assumptions
-    *   1. From the favourite words set and special char set, 1 word from each set will be picked
+    *   1. From the should be included words set and special char set, 1 word from each set will be picked
-    *   2. from the favourite words has to be used list and char set has to be uses, all words will be picked from both
+    *   2. from the msut be included words list and char list , all words will be picked
-    *   3. if any specific no. needs to be included, add to the number set
+    *   3. if any specific no. needs to be included, add the numbers given
-    *   4. How many no. of uppercase needed = upperCaseCharCount.
+    *   4. How many no. of uppercase needed = randomly select equivalent no. of chars and change their cases.
-    *   5. total numeric values = numberCount
+    *   5. total numeric values will be used to add extra random numbers
-    *   6. rememberingStrength defined the complexity in terms of how hard the password can be remembered .
+    *   6. remembering Strength defined the complexity in terms of how hard the password can be remembered .
 	*

 	@Steps: